ansible-lockdown/RHEL6-STIG/README.md

 Configure RHEL 6 machine to be DISA STIG compliant.
 CAT I findings will be corrected by default.
 CAT II and CAT III findings can be corrected by setting the appropriate variable.

+This role **will make changes to the system** that could break things.
+This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

+When the role is running, you will most likely see a good number of failures.
+This is caused by using the `shell` module to run `grep` and look for output.
+If not output is returned, the `shell` module will fail.
+However, this is usally a good sign because no output means no finding.

+The role tries to be helpful and pause to let you know it found something.
+You can disable this behaviour if you want to run it unattended by setting `fullauto` to `true`.

 Based on [Red Hat Enterprise Linux 6 Security Technical Implementation Guide 2013-06-03](http://www.stigviewer.com/stig/red_hat_enterprise_linux_6/).

 Inspiration and some config files taken from [RedHatGov](https://github.com/RedHatGov) [stig-fix-el6](https://github.com/RedHatGov/stig-fix-el6).